ttobbec/awesome-vaporware/README.md

 # awesome-vaporware
 Collecting links of awesome posts about imaginary technology projects.
+Don't be shy, we have one too.
 Please send a pull request.
 Very open!

 # license
 cc0